arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 Key data subjects’ rights

 • Right to access personal data.
 A data subject is entitled to request from the data controller the confirmation of processing by that data controller and a range of details regarding data processing activities (e.g., categories of data processed, purposes of processing, et.).
-If the data subject requests, he/she should be provided with the copy of personal data.
+If the data subject requests, they should be provided with the copy of personal data.

 Available remedies for misuse of personal data